-Julieta is a Seattle-based writer born and raised in Argentina.
+Julieta is a Seattle-based playwright, short-story writer, novelist and dramaturg born and raised in Argentina.
 She initially came to the U.S. on a Fulbright to pursue her graduate studies.
 She holds an MA in English and a PhD in Spanish, both from Rutgers University.
 She is the author of the book Islas imaginadas.
-La guerra de Malvinas en la literatura y el cine argentinos(Imaginary Islands: The Malvinas/Falklands War in Argentine Literature and Film), published by Corregidor in 2012.
-She is also the protagonist and co-scriptwriter of the 2012 award winning documentary film La forma exacta de las islas (The Exact Shape of the Islands).
+La guerra de Malvinas en la literatura y el cine argentinos(Imaginary Islands: The Malvinas/Falklands War in Argentine Literature and Film, 2012).
+She's also the protagonist and co-scriptwriter of the 2012 award winning documentary film La forma exacta de las islas (The Exact Shape of the Islands).
 Her articles on literature and culture have appeared in books (Greenwood, Salem, University of Pittsburgh Press), as well as in academic journals (Hispamérica, Kamchatka, Intertexts).

 Julieta taught at Rutgers while she was completing her graduate work.
-She held professorships at Oregon State University and the National University of Rosario, in Argentina.
-She worked at West Sound Academy, a preparatory school in the Seattle area, where she helped establish the Spanish International Baccalaureate program and reestructure the language curriculum.
-As part of her position at WSA, she also taught Documentary Film and Journalism, and she coordinated the Creative, Active and Service component of the IB program.
+She held professorships at Oregon State University and the National University of Rosario (Argentina).
+She worked at West Sound Academy, a preparatory school in the Seattle area, where she helped establish the Spanish International Baccalaureate program and restructure the language curriculum.
+While at WSA, she also taught Documentary Film and Journalism, and she coordinated the Creative, Active and Service components of the IB program.

 She recently finished writing a novel that is being reviewed for publication by Argentine editors.
 Her first creative nonfiction piece in English--about her experiences in the aftermath of 9/11 as a graduate student just arrived in the country--was published in the Irish Arts and Literature magazine Into The Void and nominated for the 2018 Pushcart Prize.
 She's currently working on a collection of pieces on love and war, for which she received a grant from Artist Trust.